gerald0mc/Standalone-Open-Source-Bot/README.md

 A free standalone open source bot for Minecraft 1.12.2.
 The bot has has a multitude of fun commands as well more planned in the future!

+FEEL FREE TO SUBMIT A PULL REQ AS LONG AS IT IS BENEFICIAL TO THE BOT I WILL ADD IT!

 ## How to Use?

 * There are two main folder for you to use in the .minecraft folder which is called Bot, when you enter that folder you